-Fashion has a profound impact on human history.
-Ever since the humans began to drape themselves, the fashion trends continue to evolve.
+Fashion has had a profound impact on human history.
+Ever since humans began to drape themselves, fashion trends continue to evolve.
 But since we are short of time to list every single fashion in history, we will only look at some of the best fashion trends since the 1950s.

 The year 1950 marked a new era in fashion.
 World War II was over, and the world was ready to experiment with new fashion ideas.